Binary number: Fractions

+An exact value cannot be found with a sum of a finite number of inverse powers of two, the zeros and ones in the binary representation of 1/3 alternate forever.

 Bitwise operations

 Though not directly related to the numerical interpretation of binary symbols, sequences of bits may be manipulated using Boolean logical operators.
 When a string of binary symbols is manipulated in this way, it is called a bitwise operation; the logical operators AND, OR, and XOR may be performed on corresponding bits in two binary numerals provided as input.
 The logical NOT operation may be performed on individual bits in a single binary numeral provided as input.
 Sometimes, such operations may be used as arithmetic short-cuts, and may have other computational benefits as well.
 For example, an arithmetic shift left of a binary number is the equivalent of multiplication by a (positive, integral) power of 2.

 Conversion to and from other numeral systems

-Decimal to Binary
+Decimal to binary

 To convert from a base-10 integer to its base-2 (binary) equivalent, the number is divided by two.
 The remainder is the least-significant bit.
 The quotient is again divided by two; its remainder becomes the next least significant bit.
 This process repeats until a quotient of one is reached.
 The sequence of remainders (including the final quotient of one) forms the binary value, as each remainder must be either zero or one when dividing by two.
 For example, (357)10 is expressed as (101100101)2.